 Inversion of Control is a programming style where a framework or runtime controls the program flow.
 It was first brought into discussion in Designing Reusable Classes, published by the Journal of Object-Oriented Programming in 1988.
 It’s like saying that your car is special because it has wheels.

 If Visual Studio 2015 doesn’t meet your needs anymore, you should give Visual Studio 2017 a try.
-The updates to the CLI Tools, the new templates, changes in existing templates and the framework, Docker integration and a lot of other cool stuff will most likely make you happy.
+The updates to the CLI Tools, the new templates, changes in existing templates and the framework, Docker integration and a lot of other cool stuff w

 This article was written by Irina, senior .NET software developer from our team in Iasi.
-Learn more about Fortech’s .NET development services and know-how here.
+Learn more about Fortech’s services and know-how in Custom .NET Development.

 What is .NET Core?

 Since the appearance of .NET, from .NET Compact Framework to Silverlight, or from Windows Phone to other Windows Store applications, software developers had to deal with fragmented versions of .NET.
-Although all this versions should have had a so-called ‘’common’’ runtime, they each ended up being a d
+Although all these versions should have had a so-called ‘’common’’ runtime, they each ended up bein